zextras/tech-doc/source/carbonio-ce/architecture.rst

       properly, there must be **at least** one |mesh| Server, which ideally should be installed on the *Directory-Server* Node, while **all other nodes** must install the |mesh| Agent.

+   .. grid-item-card:: |monit|
+      :columns: 12
+      :class-body: card-magma

+      |monit| is the replacement of the previous **Logger**
+      Role.
+Compared to the standard `syslog` monitoring system,
+      |monit| is a fully centralised log facility that stores log
+      messages in to a database, allowing therefore an administrator to keep a full history of the events on the system and making the search for past event easier.

 Note also that the **Proxy** and **MTA** nodes **must** satisfy the following requirements to work properly: